-TO: Maria Voigt, Administrator Date: FROM: Regional Superintendent/Designee Requesting Alternate Staffing Pattern: name and cost center code Region Rational e for Request: ED: The administrator or other employee listed below holds a the counseling office in the absence of the APSCS. valid Pupil Personnel Services (PPS) credential and wi Employe ee Name Employee number The Assi stant Principal, Secondary Counseling Services position will b Assistant Principal, Secondary (Generic) (0659) e converted to: effective P is granted during Budget Development, but the employee in 2 July 1, 2024, the school is required to identify another employees 2 July 1, 2024, the school is required to identify another employees 3 July 1, 2024, the school is required to identify another employees oyee who meets the credential criteria.
-If unable to do the Position Control Number to be utilized for this ASP ould be the same PCN of the AP SCS to be converted.
-Name ar nd signature of principal requesting ASP Date This bot tom portion is to be completed by the Region Superintenden t before submitting to HR: Approved Not Approved Name ar nd Regional Superintendent signature Date submit this completed ASP request no later than Friday, Mar istrative Assignments Unit. rch 29, 2024 to maria.voigt@lausd.net in the HR AP PROVALDATE - ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, LAUSD/HR Form 9145 01/2021 .
-H R 9 1 4 5 .
+TO: Maria Voigt, Administrator Date:

+FROM: Paging al Superintendent/De ignos

+rnate Staffing Pattern

+Region

+Rational le for Request:

+istrator or other empl office in the absence • alid Pupil Pers connel Services (PPS) credential and

+Employe ee Name Emplo yee number

+The Assi , Secondary Counselin g Services position will be o onverted to:

+effective e July 1, 2024, 1 the school is required ee who meets this process is no longer at the school the credential criteria.
+If unable to o g Services (0531) position.

+ontrol Number to be u ne PCN of the AP SCS

+I

+Name a nd signature of principal requesting ASP Date

+This bot tom portion is to be completed by th e Region Superintendent b efore submitt ing to HR:

+Not Approve d

+Name a nd Regional Su perintendent signatur e Date •

+submit this co - no later than Friday, March 29, 2024 to r naria.voigt@lausd.net in the

+HR AP PROVAL DATE

+LAUSD/HR Form 9 145 01/2021 B 9 1 4 5